BlossomiShymae/monsoon/README.md

 new ARAM balance changes are announced (Wikia editors may update ahead of time) or when the upstream may fail to update due to lack of upkeep.

-Using the overlay requires finding the application window for League.
-It currently finds a window by the string of "League of Legends".
-The overlay may fail if the window is named differently (internationalization).
+Monsoon may not work with multiple League clients open at the same time (sorries but that is just too weird for me to support). >.<

 # FAQ
 **How was Monsoon made?**

-Monsoon was developed using Python in the span of four days.
-Notable packages
+Monsoon's codebase was developed using Python in the span of four days.
-include:
+Notable packages include:
 - PySide6
 (binding of the Qt GUI toolkit)
 - willump (League Client connector)